drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Deficiency of the Nitrogen Pyramidality Hypothesis

-While developing a thienamycin antibiotic with high antibacterial properties, &Delta;<sup>1</sup>-thienamycin, a double bond isomer of thienamycin, was discovered but it was devoid of any antibiotic activity.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/deficiency-nitrogen-pyramidality-hypothesis-44cc972e'><i class='fa fa-play' aria-hidden='true'></i></button>While developing a thienamycin antibiotic with high antibacterial properties, &Delta;<sup>1</sup>-thienamycin, a double bond isomer of thienamycin, was discovered but it was devoid of any antibiotic activity.
 When compared to thienamycin, its inactivity was attributed to a chemically less reactive &beta;-lactam amide bond.
 *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures